Quantifying fermionic nonlinearity of quantum circuits: Fermionic Nonlinearity of Quantum Circuits

 where

 $p_i$ is a probability distribution because $p_i$ is non-negative and sum to unity.
-If this decomposition can be made, we can simulate the non-FGO by sampling a trace-preserving FGO with probability $p_i$ and multiplying the coefficient $\|q\|_1\mathrm{sign}(q_i)$ to the results afterwards.
+If this decomposition can be made, we can simulate the $\mathcal{E}$ by sampling a $\mathcal{S}_i$ with probability $p_i$ and multiplying the coefficient $\norm{q}_1e^{i\theta_i}$ to the results afterwards.
 The square of the L1 norm $\norm{q}_1$ quantifies the classical simulation cost of this Monte-Carlo type simulation.

-To be more concrete, let us consider the expectation value of a two-body fermionic interaction $c_\mu c_\nu$ with respect to $\mathcal{E}(\rho)$ for an FGS state $\rho$ and a non-FGO channel $\mathcal{E}$.
+To be more concrete, let us consider the expectation value of a two-body fermionic interaction $\mfo_\mu \mfo_\nu$ with respect to $\mathcal{E}(\rho)$ for an FGS state $\rho$ and a fermionic non-Gaussian CPTP channel $\mathcal{E}$.
 The desired quantity can be written as,

 where